Carpooling

 2.1

 Formal carpooling is a formal arrangement whereby several participants regularly commute together in one vehicle.
 Participants may or may not reside in different households, often share commuting costs and occasionally take turns driving.
 Carpoolers establish their own arrangements to suit the group.
-Carpool groups who meet the eligibility requirements in section 3 may apply to be registered as a carpool group at the Parking Office.
+Carpool groups who meet the eligibility requirements in section 3 may apply to be registered as a carpool group at the Sustainable Transportation Office.
 Only groups that are registered will have access to both the Emergency Ride Home and Preferential Parking programs.

 2.2